metzlere/metzlere/README.md

-# Hi there 👋, I'm Eric
+# Hi there, I'm Eric

 I'm a data scientist in Pittsburgh, PA.